ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Message Transport

-Communications between an ACME client and an ACME server are done over HTTPS, using JWS to provide some additional security properties for messages sent from the client to the server.
+Communications between an ACME client and an ACME server are done over HTTPS, using JSON Web Signature (JWS) {{!RFC7515}} to provide some additional security properties for messages sent from the client to the server.
 HTTPS provides server authentication and confidentiality.
 With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and